DanielMartensson/jFaces/ReadMe.md

 # jFaces - What is that?

 jFaces is simple Fisherfaces algorithm in Java.
 This is a re-written project from pure MATLAB code to Java code.
-The pourpouse with this project is to offer a simple setup of an algorithm that can do image classification.
+The pourpose with this project is to offer a simple setup of an algorithm that can do image classification.
 Fisherfaces is the best algorithm to use if you have a smal amout of data, as 10 pictures of 10 people where the pictrures have not the best resolution.
 You don't need pictures, you can use normal data as well.